Cheetcoder/daily-grokking/README.md

 -   `void put(int key, int value)` Update the value of the `key` if the `key` exists.
 Otherwise, add the `key-value` pair to the cache.
 If the number of keys exceeds the `capacity` from this operation, **evict** the least recently used key.

 The functions `get` and `put` must each run in `O(1)` average time complexity.

+A grading rubric for an answer to the question "Design a data structure that implements LRU cache" could include the following criteria:

+1. Correctness: Does the solution correctly implement the LRU cache data structure with the ability to get and put elements, with a limit on the number of elements stored and with the property that the least recently used item is evicted when the cache is full?
+2. Time Complexity: Does the solution have an efficient time complexity, with constant-time operations for the get and put methods?
+3. Space Complexity: Does the solution have an efficient space complexity, using a constant amount of additional memory proportional to the number of elements stored in the cache?
+4. Code Quality: Does the solution have clean, readable, and well-commented code?
+5. Error Handling: Does the solution handle edge cases and exceptions correctly, such as if the cache is empty or if an element is not found in the cache?
+6. Test Cases: Does the solution include sufficient test cases to validate the correct behavior of the LRU cache, including cases for adding elements, removing elements, and updating elements?
+7. Optimization: Does the solution include any optimization techniques, such as using a doubly linked list or a hash map, to improve performance?